NethermindEth/uint384-cairo/README.md

-# uint384
+# uint384-cairo

-Implementation of basic operations between unsigned 384-bit integers.
+Cairo implementation of basic operations between unsigned 384-bit integers.
 Some operations are also supported for signed 384-bit integers.
 (Note that Cairo's native "integer" is of 251 bits)

 **NOTE**: Hints are pending whitelisting by StarkWare